Kingdom of Israel (Samaria): Religion

-Royal houses
+Dynasties

 According to the Bible, the Northern Kingdom had 19 kings across 9 different dynasties throughout its 208 years of existence.

-List of proposed Assyrian references to Kingdom of Israel (Samaria)
+Mentions of Israel/Samaria in Assyrian literature and inscriptions

 The table below lists all the historical references to the Kingdom of Israel (Samaria) in Assyrian records.
-King Omri's name takes the Assyrian shape of "Humri", his kingdom or dynasty that of Bit Humri or alike - the "House of Humri/Omri".
+King Omri's name takes the Assyrian shape of "Humri", his kingdom or dynasty that of Bit Humri or alike—the "House of Humri/Omri".